Samarth1302/Anomaly_Detection/Reports/readme.md

-This folder contains the Mid-Semester and End-Semester reports of the Project.
-The Weekly Reports folder comprises of the reports that indicate the weekly progress of the group for this project.
+This folder contains:
+- Mid-Semester report
+- End-Semester reports
+- The Weekly Reports of the project